wegotcoders/rubonic/README.md

 For android you will need the [android sdk](http://www.androidcentral.com/installing-android-sdk-windows-mac-and-linux-tutorial#slide2).

-rubonic will give you the following rake tasks.
+Rubonic will give you the following rake tasks.

 ```
 rake rubonic:android:build            # Builds android app into the CONFIG_FILE (defaults to build...